 The Biden administration's LCRI, finalized in October 2024, requires nearly all lead service lines in the U.S. to be replaced by 2037 and the identification of any “unknown” service lines by the same deadline.
 It also lowers the allowable lead action level from 15 to 10 parts per billion among many other new requirements.
 It's the most significant update to federal lead-in-water standards in more than 30 years.

-- The mandate to replace service lines on private property is problematic, as "access" does not necessarily mean "control."
+- AWWA: The mandate to replace service lines on private property is problematic, as "access" does not necessarily mean "control" which should be more accurately equated to “ownership.”

-- The 10-year replacement deadline is unrealistic due to potential worker shortages and logistical challenges.
+- AWWA: The 10-year replacement deadline is unrealistic due to potential worker shortages and logistical challenges.

-EPA has signaled its intent to defend the rule while developing new tools and guidance to support implementation flexibilities and provide regulatory clarity.
-This could mean future changes to timelines or requirements but for now, the rule stands.
+In addition to actively defending the Rule, EPA has stated its intent to also develop new tools and guidance to support implementation flexibilities and provide regulatory clarity.

 In the longer term, we recommend water systems keep making progress on inventories (reducing unknowns), planning for compliance requirements in late 2027, and continuing any replacement programs that are underway or planned.